INTRODUCTION

 Water acts as the primary medium for transporting nutrients to your cells.
 Consequently, vitamins, minerals and other essential compounds are delivered through the bloodstream, which relies heavily on adequate hydration.
 Without enough water, nutrient transport becomes inefficient, leaving your cells undernourished and your immune system compromised.
 Adequate hydration ensures that your body receives the nutrients it needs to maintain a strong defence.

-One of water’s most important roles is aiding in the removal of toxins and waste from the body.
+One of the most important roles of adequate hydration is aiding in the removal of toxins and waste from the body.
 The kidneys, which are responsible for filtering toxins, rely on water to function correctly.
 Without adequate hydration, waste products can build up, placing stress on your body and weakening your immune system.
 Drinking enough water supports this natural detoxification process, helping your immune system stay focused on protecting you from external threats.

 CELLULAR REGENERATION AND HYDRATION